 - Lysosomes and Vacuoles – The most important function of Endoplasmic reticulum and Golgi apparatus is the synthesis of Lysosomes, which helps in digestion of intracellular molecules with the help of the enzyme called hydrolase.

-- Endoplasmic Reticulum: It transport lipids, proteins and other materials through the cell.
-They are of two types smooth endoplasmic reticulum and rough endoplasmic reticulum.
+- Endoplasmic Reticulum: It transport lipids, proteins, and other materials through the cell.
+They are of two types of smooth endoplasmic reticulum and rough endoplasmic reticulum.

 - Appendages: Cilia and Flagella are locomotory attachments, helps in the movement of a cell towards positive stimuli.
 Cilia are shorter than flagella and numerous.

 - Surface structure: Glycocalyx is a kind of polysaccharide, and it is the outermost layer of the cell which helps in cell adherence, protection and in receiving signals from other cells.

 - Cell Wall: Cell Wall provides shapes, rigidity, and support to the cell.
 Compositions of the cell wall may vary of different organisms but which can be of either cellulose, pectin, chitin or peptidoglycan.